 Today proved to me that if you are not following the norm by fishing the way everybody else does, then you should be a little more successful than the rest of the pack.
-That is what happened with me today.
+That is what happened to me today.
 I stopped counting after I landed more than 30 bluegills.
-Of those 30 gills 18 were keepers and 10 was the big blue gills I was after.
+Of those 30 gills, 18 were keepers and 10 were the big bluegills I was after.
 The bedding process had begun because the water temps had reached 72 degrees.
 So this explains why all the boats on the water.
 I only have a couple more trips to make before it is over with on this lake for me this year.
 I hope I reach my goal.

 The little number 10 orange popper on the floor of the Raider boat was the choice popper today before the wind.
 It seems the bluegills were attracted to this color more than the traditional white, chartreuse, or yellow colors.

 These are the best of the bunch.
 As stated in the post, I brought 18 home, but these were worthy of the picture.
 Half of these were landed using the Black Gnat after the wind got up.
 This group brought my total to 70.